minio/docs/source/administration/batch-framework.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Create a basic ``replicate`` job definition file you can edit with :mc:`mc batch generate`.

+For the :ref:`local <minio-batch-local>` deployment, do not specify the endpoint or credentials.
+Either delete or comment out those lines for the source or the target section, depending on which is the ``local``.

 .. literalinclude:: /includes/code/replicate.yaml
    :language: yaml